MA Performance Design

 What aspects of the course do/did you enjoy the most?

-After spending my study abroad year at the University I was very happy with the teachers and the teaching methods, it is quite ahead in terms of theatre and design.
+After spending my study abroad semester at the University I was very happy with the teachers and the teaching methods, it is quite ahead in terms of theatre and design.
 I was also fond of the international community at the University and the opportunities you get to meet and work with people from all over the world.
 The facilities that the School provide are new and suited to create and develop performance design, which is quite a new field that is developing fast, especially in UK.

 What would you say about Leeds as a city?